-VMLAB is one of well known simulators.
-This is software simulator of AVR and ST62 microcontrollers.
-You may download free version of it from http://www.amctools.com.
-The simulation is far away from real time, but All timings are tied to real world values.
+VMLAB is one of the well-known simulators.
+This is a software simulator of AVR and ST62 microcontrollers.
+The simulation is far away from real-time, but All timings are tied to real-world values.

-VMLAB is designed to work as project.
-This is a special language (script like), where circuit is described – where are connections between hardware and microcontroller defined.
-Few prebuilt examples you may find in folders C:\VMLAB\AVR_demo and C:\VMLAB\ WinAVRdemo (If your installation is in C:\VMLAB\ folder).
+VMLAB is designed to work as a project.
+This is a special language (script like), where the circuit is described – where are connections between hardware and microcontroller defined.
+You may find few prebuilt examples in folders C:\VMLAB\AVR_demo and C:\VMLAB\ WinAVRdemo (If your installation is in C:\VMLAB\ folder).

-VMLAB is rich in its hardware support: Resistor, Grounded capacitor, Interactive switch / key, LED diode, Pulsed voltage source, Sine wave voltage source, Slider dependent voltage source (interactive), Non-ruturn-to-zero (NRZ) generator (interactive), Operational amplifier, Comparator, 2 inputs NAND gate, 8 bits D to A converter, RS232 based TTY (interactive), LCD module, I2C monitor (interactive), Interactive keypad 4×4 Multiprocess-dedicated: External Input, External Output.
-So you can do wide range of simulations.
+VMLAB is rich in its hardware support: Resistor, Grounded capacitor, Interactive switch/key, LED, Pulsed voltage source, Sine wave voltage source, Slider dependent voltage source (interactive), Non-return-to-zero (NRZ) generator (interactive), Operational amplifier, Comparator, 2 inputs NAND gate, 8 bits D to A converter, RS232 based TTY (interactive), LCD module, I2C monitor (interactive), Interactive keypad 4×4 Multiprocess-dedicated: External Input, External Output.
+So you can do a wide range of simulations.
 VMLAB also has a powerful scope where you can watch voltages on pins or even some internal microcontroller resistor values like ACO, TIMOVF signals.

 Let’s make simple project using VMLAB tool.